Solenn Heussaff: Music career

 Heussaff released her self-titled debut album on July 17, 2011, on Party Pilipinas.
 She then had her first autograph signing at SM Mall and Astroplus The Block on the same day.
 She held her first major concert from August 19 to 26, 2011 at Teatrino Promenade, Greenhills.

 She released her second album entitled SOS on August 23, 2013.
 On August 25 after Heussaff performed her latest single, "Diva" featuring Ron Henley from her second album, she was awarded her first platinum award for her self-titled album.

 In 2016, Heussaff released her third album, Solenn, on September 2 after a year of production.
 The album was inspired about love and she co-wrote most of the songs.

 Personal life

 In 2012, Heussaff began dating Nico Bolzico, an Argentine businessman.
 In December 2014, Heussaff announced her engagement to Bolzico.
-The couple married on May 21, 2016, in Combourg, France.
+They had their civil wedding on December 2015 in Esperanza, Argentina.
+Then the couple had another wedding on May 21, 2016, in Combourg, France.
 In August 2019, she announced her pregnancy via Instagram.
-Heussaff gave birth to a daughter named Thylane Katana Bolzico at the St. Luke's Medical Center in Taguig on January 1, 2020.
+Heussaff gave birth to their first daughter, Thylane Katana Bolzico at the St. Luke's Medical Center in Taguig on January 1, 2020.

 She is also the sister of Erwan Heussaff, the husband of actress Anne Curtis.

-Solenn announced on July 4, 2022 that she and her husband are expecting a second child.
+Heussaff announced on July 4, 2022, that she and her husband are expecting a second child.
 On 14 December 2022, she gave birth to their second daughter named Maëlys Lionel Bolzico.